Suffragette bombing and arson campaign: Special Branch response

-The counter-terrorist Special Branch of the police, which had been set up during the earlier Fenian dynamite campaign of 1881–1885, bore responsibility for dealing with the campaign.
+The counter-terrorist Special Branch of London's Metropolitan Police, which had been set up during the earlier Fenian dynamite campaign of 1881–1885, bore responsibility for dealing with the campaign.
 Special Branch officers were employed to cover WSPU meetings and demonstrations in order to pre-empt offences, provide public order intelligence and to record inflammatory speeches.
 WSPU leaders had been followed by Special Branch officers from 1907 onwards, and Emmeline Pankhurst herself was trailed by officers from the branch.
 A separate suffragette section of the branch had been formed in 1909.

 During the campaign, attempts to attend WSPU meetings became increasingly difficult as officers were recognised and attacked.
 The attacks became so widespread that police had to invent new and never before attempted methods of counter-terrorism.
 These included the use of double agents, covert photo surveillance, public pleas for funding and the use of a secret bomb disposal unit on Duck Island in St James's Park, London.
 The branch was also given extra staff in order to protect ministers and their families, who were increasingly being targeted.
 Prime Minister Asquith wrote that "even our children had to be vigilantly protected against the menace of abduction".
 Many arrests were also made at WSPU meetings, and raids were often conducted against WSPU offices, in an attempt to find the bomb-makers' arsenal.
 In one raid on the home of Jennie Baines, a half-made bomb, a fully made bomb and guns were found.
 Raids were also conducted against the offices of The Suffragette newspaper, and the printers were threatened with prosecution.
 Because of this, there were periods that the newspaper could not publish, but secret reserves were kept for the newspaper to publish as many issues as possible.

 At the time, planting bombs was officially a hangable offence, and so suffragettes took special measures to avoid being caught by police when carrying out bombing attacks.